 After this event they started to concentrate on getting things recorded and available for the public.
-They began recording the tracks for their first album, what was to be, and still is, a very long term project.
+They began recording the tracks for their first album, what was to be a very long term and unrealized project.

-Bob got together with his now wife, John got together with his now wife, and the same with Rick.
+Bob got together with and married his wife, John got together with and married his wife, and Rick married as well.
 This obviously had an impact on the amount of time they could consistantly put into the band.
 Delusional Mind entered a period where the jamming was more serious and productive when it occured, but also saw periods of inactivity when the other obligations in life were too hectic.
 Delusional Mind began work on their first album titled Insanity's Realm during this time.

 On October 13th, 2007, Bob made his public debut performing on stage.
 After 15.5 years of playing bass he stepped out onto the stage, for the first time, in the Masquerade's Heaven venue in Atlanta, GA.
-Delusional Mind played a 40 minute set consisting of the following songs: After Me, Day Of Rain, Breaking The Law, Insanity's Realm, All Alone, Nameless, Creeping Death, There And Back Again, and Edge Of Lunacy.
+Delusional Mind played a 40 minute set consisting of the following songs: After Me, Day Of Rain, Breaking The Law(Judas Priest cover), Insanity's Realm, All Alone, Nameless, Creeping Death(Metallica cover), There And Back Again, and Edge Of Lunacy.
 This experience reinforced in Bob the desire to write and perform music with Delusional Mind, and to push the envelope further.
 He played his 2nd show the very next week on the Purgatory stage at the Masquerade.

 After these 2 shows, the band started working hard on getting the songs for a demo album recorded and expanding their stage experience.
 A series of shows were scheduled and played over the following 6 months with the time between filled with writing and recording new material.